On the Best Uniform Polynomial Approximation to the Checkmark Function: The V-shapes and the Phase diagram

-To finish, we use Theorem \ref{thm:monotonicity} and Proposition \ref{prop:outsideguy} to completely describe the phase transitions of the alternation points as $\alpha$ decreases from $+1$ to $-1$.
-For each of the V-shapes whose existence is guaranteed by Theorem \ref{thm:vshapes}, we denote by $\beta_{i,n}$ the right endpoint, by $\alpha_{i,n}$ the tip and by $\gamma_{i,n}$ the left endpoint, $i=1,\dots,n-1$.
+{ To finish, we use Theorem \ref{thm:monotonicity} and Proposition \ref{prop:outsideguy} to completely describe the phase transitions of the alternation points as $\alpha$ increases from $-1$ to $+1$.

 The following pattern repeats through each of the V-shapes of $E_n(\alpha)$.
-Throughout a V-shape, an external extremum $w(\alpha)$ will cross $x=1$, and replace $1$ as the rightmost alternation point.
-Then at the tip of the V-shape, $1$ will again become an alternation point, making for $n+3$ alternation points.
-Then $-1$ loses its status as an alternation point, and at the end of the V-shape, $-1$ will again become an alternation point as an external extremum $w(\alpha)$ emerges from $x=-1$.
-After this process, the left most $u_j$ will have exited the interval, and we will have gained one more $v_j$.
+Throughout a V-shape, an external extremum $w(\alpha)$ will cross $x=-1$, and replace $-1$ as the leftmost alternation point.
+Then at the tip of the V-shape, $-1$ will again become an alternation point, making for $n+3$ alternation points.
+Then $x=+1$ loses its status as an alternation point, until at the end of the V-shape, $x=+1$ will again become an alternation point as an external extremum $w(\alpha)$ emerges from $x=+1$ and moves to the right.
+After this process, the rightmost $v_\ell$ will have exited the interval and fail to exist, and we will have gained one more $u_{k+1}$.
+En route to the next V-shape, there will come a point where the previous degree error $E_{n-1}(\alpha)$ has a tip of its V-shape intersecting the graph of $E_n(\alpha)$.
+At this point, the external extremum $w(\alpha)$ increases without bound and jumps from $+\infty$ to $-\infty$.
+Then $w(\alpha)$ moves in toward $x=-1$ to begin another phase transition.